rasheedamir/fmu/README.md

 1. Git Core: `sudo apt-get install git`
 2. Git GUI:  `sudo apt-get install git-gui`

 IMPORTANT!
-For projects being developed on cross-platform operatins systems, windows uses CRLF line endings(a format) and Linux, OS X use LF line ending format.
+For projects being developed on cross-platform operating systems, windows uses CRLF line endings(a format) and Linux, OS X use LF line ending format.
 If not taken care of these line endings will be changed from one format to the other, causing in merge conflicts.
-You need to change the 'core.autocrlf' property in the Git config to 'true'(for Windows) or to 'input' in case of Linux.
+You need to change the `core.autocrlf` property in the Git config to `true`(for Windows) or to `input` in case of Linux.

+On Ubuntu you can find the ".gitconfig" under the home directory.
+It's usually hidden.

 ###- MySql
 - Window users: